braindef/debian_base_on_raspberry3/README.md

 other Drivers like sound

-seems to work with debian stretch too :%s/jessie/stretch/g (vim) but without network eth0 nor wifi
+seems to work with debian stretch too :%s/jessie/stretch/g (vim) but without wifi, i made a alias for eth0

 Based on raspbain script from jmattson, TNX jmattson and Klaus M Pfeiffer.: